 Less popular and quieter than its neighbors to the south, Zadar surprises.
-Here is how to spend 48 hours In Zadar.
+Here is how to spend 48 hours in Zadar.

 This is understandable and justifiable, but there’s much more to this extensive coast than just those destinations.
 Zadar, for example, is another magnificent old Dalmatian port town.

-Zadar is a place that deserves a visit.
-It’s much less crowded than Dubrovnik or Split, yet it offers pretty similar attractions.
 Don’t treat Zadar as an afternoon stopping point on a road trip along the coast, though.
 No, Zadar deserves two full days.
 You really don’t want to rush this town.
-Not to mention, Zadar is a great point to continue your exploration of Croatia from!
+Not to mention, Zadar is a great place to continue exploring Croatia!

 This itinerary for 48 hours in Zadar will have you ready to book your flight and your Zadar accommodation in no time!